Oneflow-Inc/libai/docs/source/tutorials/advanced_tutorials/customize_dataloader.md

 # How to Customize Dataloader

 Dataloader is the component that provides data to models.
-Dataloader usually (but not necessarily) takes raw information from [datasets](https://libai.readthedocs.io/en/latest/tutorials/basics/Write_Dataloaders.html), and processes them into the format needed by the model.
+Dataloader usually (but not necessarily) takes raw information from [write dataloaders](https://libai.readthedocs.io/en/latest/tutorials/basics/Write_Dataloaders.html), and processes them into the format needed by the model.

 ## How the Existing Dataloader Works